tomkolron/hof/README.md

 ```
 If you want to use this feature change the "use_vpn" key
 to true. in the "vpn_cmd" key specify a command to restart the vpn
-you are using for open vpn for exaple you would use: "service openvpn restart",
+you are using for example for open vpn you would use: "service openvpn restart",
 in the "vpn_loop" specify in how many requests you want to restart the vpn
 for example the default 25 means every 25 requests the program will restart the vpn.